sonamd6807456/ICT105-DRUK-MVP/README.md

 ## Target Respondents

-We focused on the following groups of students:
+Customer discovery was conducted with 15 students from Rangsit University.
+The respondents included:

-* First-year students who are still becoming familiar with university communication channels and campus activities.
+* First-year undergraduate students who are still becoming familiar with university communication channels and campus activities.
 * International and exchange students who may have limited access to informal information networks.
 * Students who regularly participate in campus events, workshops, and extracurricular activities.
-* Students who have previously missed events or received event information too late.
+* Students who had previously missed campus events or registration deadlines due to scattered information.

+##  Research Method

+The team conducted customer discovery through an online survey and informal interviews.
+Respondents were asked how they currently discover campus events, the challenges they face in finding event information, and what features they would expect from a centralized campus event platform.
+The collected responses were analyzed to identify common problems and validate the need for the proposed solution.

 ## Main Evidence Found